lydiaL123/lydiaL123.github.io/_pages/about_new.md

 ### Journal Reviewer
 - IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
 - IEEE Transactions on Knowledge and Data Engineering (TKDE)
+- IEEE Transactions on Information Forensics & Security (TIFS)
+- IEEE Transactions on Dependable and Secure Computing
 - IEEE Transactions on Mobile Computing (TMC)
-- IEEE Transactions on Information Forensics & Security (TIFS)
 - IEEE Transactions on Systems, Man and Cybernetics (TSMC)
 - IEEE Transactions on Fuzzy System (TFS)